Code Red air quality alert issued for Lehigh Valley, Berks

-The DEP said smoke from the Canadian fires moved further east overnight faster than initially expected.
+The DEP said smoke from the Canadian fires moved further east overnight faster than initially expected, prompting the upgrade for the Lehigh Valley and Berks County on Wednesday morning.

-The highest concentrations of fine particulate matter from the smoke are expected later in the day.
+The highest concentrations of fine particulate matter from the smoke in our area are expected later in the day.

 Smoky conditions will likely linger into Thursday, at least in the Code Orange range, but that could change, the DEP said.